Mindgreppers/lifemaker_web/content/page/literature/life/who-am-I.md

 draft: false
 ---

-## Life: the conscious seer and experiencer of existence
+## A Life is a conscious experiencer and doer in existence

+You and I are units of Life each.
+So is every human and animal on Earth which has a brain, nervous system, at least two senses and can learn and evolve within one lifetime.

+Animals don't and generally can't think about the nature of Self but humans can and they do.
+A human has full faculty to grasp the knowledge of Self and Existence and make good use of it.
+This capability puts humans uniquely in the bucket of Knowledge Order on Earth and its Dharama is _to be, to grow, will to live and be happy, peaceful, content and blissful in co-existence_.
+Animals come in the animal order whose Dharma is _to be, to grow and will to live_.
+Then the lower two orders are Living Order like plants and microbes whose Dharma is _to be & to grow_, and the Material Order whose Dharma is _to be_.

+## So technically who am I?

+There are three broad kind of truth sets that exist in regard to nature of Self in humans.

+- A. The oldest perspective has been that "I am eternal, indestructible & indivisible unit-of-energy which has become conscious of its presence in Existence and is on the journey of remembering what it truly is, as part of all-that-is (Existence)."
+- B. The recently emerged materialistic perspective is "I am the body or a byproduct (epiphenonmenon or emergence) from the body.
+My consciousness is a collective phenomenon of the trillions of unconscious cells that make my body, nervous system and brain."
+- C. This is also perhaps one of the oldest perspectives and is also a good place to be at for the curious inquisitor - "I don't know."

+## The take at Lifemaker

+The foundation team at Lifemake sincerely believes in Point A, based on their experience and understanding.

 > The real you and real me must be made of the same fabric from which entire existence is made - energy.
 Hence, we are but a-unit-of-energy which has become conscious of its presence in existence and is experiencing, learning and interacting with the existence consciously.

-There are three kinds of truth sets that exist in regard to nature of Self in humans.

-- A. I am eternal, indestructible & indivisible unit-of-energy which has become conscious of its presence in Existence and is on the journey of remembering what it is and all-that-is.
-- B. I am the body or a byproduct (epiphenonmenon) of the body.
-My consciousness is a collective phenomenon of the trillions of unconscious cells that make my body, nervous system and brain.
-- C. I don't know.
+And, this unit is indestructible, indivisible, permanent and co-exists with some body or another at any point in the _here and now_.

 The belief in eternal nature of Self or Life (Truth set A) is a foundational stance of Lifemaker.
 There is a long standing philosophical debate on this since ages between spiritualists and materialists - whether a unit of Life is an epiphenomenon of body and ends with it, or is Life immortal?

+> The closer someone is to truth, the more use they find of it in their lives

+### So how does a Life know whether its truth set is useful to it?

+> Usefulness means actions and experiences that are good, positive, constructive and beneficial not just for the Self but for entire co-existence.
+The measure of usefulness is lesser strife & suffering and greater happiness, peace, ease, contentment and bliss with anyone and everyone.

-There is enough evidence in history and in modern context too, that the ones who truly and really believe in immortality of the Self and live as that consistently demonstrate greater humane nature than the ones who believe they are the body or from the body.
-All the greatest humans ever known who served humanity selflessly believed themselves not to be the body or from the body.
+There is enough evidence in history and in modern context too, that the ones who truly and really believe in immortality of the Self and live as that consistently, demonstrate greater humane nature than the ones who believe they are the body or from the body.
+All the greatest humans ever known who served others selflessly and fearlessly believed themselves not to be the body or from the body.
+They believed themselves to be an inseparable and eternal part of All-that-is.
 This has been consistently a central point of their teachings as well.

-If knowledge is wisdom and wisdom is humaneness then the knowledge Budhdha, Jesus and the likes of them carried surely made them the most humane people we have ever heard about.
-And even in my common experience in this lifetime, the ones who are truly sincerely spiritual are the most humane breed of humans I have met, judging by their selfless actions and behavior.
-I believe their truth is useful for them and co-existence.
+If real knowledge is wisdom and wisdom is humaneness then in spirit of scientific inquiry, let us see and evaluate which truth set consistently demonstrates greater wisdom and goodness in their living.
+On observation, survey and study it is amply clear that the knowledge the kinds of Budhdha, Jesus and the likes of them in past or present carry must be more real than materialists as it made them the most humane people we have ever heard about - much more than any materialist human being we have ever known.
+Judging by the presence, actions, work, behavior and thoughts, it can be easily surveyed and found that the ones who are with Truth Set A demonstrate a greater humane conduct on day to day basis, in exceptional situations and all throughout their lifetimes, than the ones who side with materialistic point of view.
+The immortal ones in my experience and research are the most humane breed of humans I have ever met.
+Given the consistent demonstration of all round goodness in such lives, we can say that truth set A is a clear winner on all accords.

 Yet, in existence, infinite Lives live with their [own perspective of reality](/7-billion-people.-7-billion-truth-sets) and they are all welcome.
 In the end, whichever is the seer's truth, [must be useful to them and the world.](/the-job-of-any-truth-set-is-to-be-useful).
 At Lifemaker while we believe in the eternal nature of Life, we welcome and include any participant from materialistic point of view to be part of undivided humane society.
 In the end, whatever our belief in this matter if we are able to exhibit humane conduct in all conditions and situations we are meant to work and be together.
+In that case, whatever truth set we hold individually is serving us well.
+The only thing to be seen is to find a _consistency_ of demonstration of usefulness in lifetime of any person holding materialist point of view stating "I am the body or from the body and I start and end with it"

 ###### So how to be sure whatever you know or think you know is really true?

 - Your truth set must be [useful to your existence in co-existence](/the-job-of-any-truth-set-is-to-be-useful) as explained in another chapter.
 In short, by being useful, your truthset should have a measurably positive and stable affect on you, your relationships and the world you live in.
 Not only the world around you but also your own heart will attest to the goodness you feel within and spread without on a day to day, hour to hour, minute to minute, second to second basis.
-- Only the whole of the conscious you can know the whole of you, so your heart and your mind have to attest to the truth.
+- [Only the whole of Self can know the whole of Self](/only-the-whole), so your heart and your mind, both, have to attest to the truth.

 ###### So what is the whole of you as a human?